modera/foundation-standard/MF-UPGRADE-3.0.md

  [sergeil/doctrine-entity-data-mapper-bundle](https://github.com/sergeil/SliDoctrineEntityDataMapperBundle).
  * Consider refactoring existing [ModeraDirectBundle](https://github.com/modera/ModeraDirectBundle) or creating a new solution (its performance, route generation approach can be improved, security issues)
+ * It should be possible just by changing one configuration property completely switch backend's url (so even Symfony's firewall would be automatically re-configured)